-A word about the sea temperature – it stays almost the same all year long.
+The sea temperature stays almost the same year-round.
 At its lowest, it is around 21 degrees Celcius.
 So, some people swim in the sea also during wintertime.
 I’m not brave enough to do it.

 How to get to Eilat?

 Arriving from somewhere in Israel

 Eilat is located at the southernmost point of Israel.
 If you’re coming from somewhere in Israel, the cheapest option is to take the bus, unless you’re coming as a large family, and then renting a car might be better.
 To secure your place on the bus, you must book your tickets in advance.
 Read my full guide to buying bus tickets to and from Eilat.
 Recently, most buses to and from Eilat have been upgraded with comfortable seats that leave lots of space for the legs.

 If you’re in Tel Aviv or Jerusalem and prefer to reach Eilat faster, you can book a flight to Eilat Ramon Airport.
 It will be more expensive, around 250 shekels per person, depending on the date and time.
-But you’ll get to Eilat within an hour or so versus 5 hours in a bus.
+But you’ll get to Eilat within an hour or so, which is shorter than 5 hours by bus.

 Arriving from outside Israel

 Eilat could be a great place to start your journey in Israel.
 You can enter Eilat through two land borders:

 - Wadi Arava Border Crossing (Yitzhak Rabin Border Crossing) – This is one of the border crossings that connects Jordan to Israel.
 After crossing into Israel, you will need to take a taxi to Eilat or walk to the bus station on road number 90, about 1 km from the crossing.
 Get more information about Yitzhak Rabin Border Crossing here.

 - Taba Border Crossing – This border crossing connects Sinai (Egypt) to Israel.
 It’s less popular because most people don’t reach Sinai and prefer to take a plane from Cairo or some other main city.
 After crossing into Israel, you will need to take a taxi to Eilat or take bus number 15 or 30 to the city center.